reefab/CyclingPusher/README.md

 ### How to get access token

-First, once you have your Runkeeper's account got to:
+First, once you have your Runkeeper account got to:

 http://runkeeper.com/partner/applications/registerForm